 In 1829, he served as the Governor of New York and only served for 12 weeks.
 He joined the cabinet of President Andrew Jackson as the new Secretary of State.

 During his tenure as the Secretary of the State, he was able to reach a settlement with Great Britain regarding U.S. trade to be allowed in the British West Indies.
 He also managed to defray compensations for the properties seized during the Napoleonic Wars with France.
 He even tapped the Ottoman Empire and granted U.S. traders to access the Black Sea.
+For more information on the said empire, check out A Brief History of the Ottoman Empire.

 Andrew Jackson’s current Vice President, John Calhoun’s reputation and relationship with the president started to deteriorate because of the petticoat scandal.